deatheater01/Bodan_garasu/README.md

-# This repo has only the smart contract, the js necessaey for the app will be added
+# This repo has only the smart contract, the js necessary for the app will be added